 However, a QA analyst doesn’t break things recklessly.
 Quality assurance testing is a methodical process that requires planning, careful execution, and documentation.

-One popular tool used by QA testers is Selenium, a free browser testing software that can be used across many browsers and platforms.
-The program was created by Jason Huggins, who at the time was frequently working on web applications that often required testing.
-While running these tests he noticed that manual testing was inefficient.
-Frequently he’d spend his days running the exact same tests over and over.
+One popular tool QA testers use is Selenium, a free browser testing software that can be used across many browsers and platforms.
+The program was created by Jason Huggins, who, at the time, was frequently working on web applications that often required testing.
+While running these tests, he noticed that manual testing was inefficient.
+Frequently, he’d spend his days running the same tests repeatedly.
 It was so repetitive that even a robot could do it.
-So he created a script that would automatically run the tests.
+So, he created a script that would automatically run the tests.
 Eventually, this grew into Selenium.

 Some of Selenium’s key features include:

-At some point, most QA and IT companies will use Selenium when they need to automate their web testing.
+Most QA and IT companies will eventually use Selenium to automate their web testing.
 One of Selenium’s most attractive features is its ease of use.
-When it was introduced, it immediately leapt over many other tried and true testing techniques and became the go-to tool for web automation testing.
-Recruiters often look for people well versed in the tool.
+When introduced, it immediately leaped over many other tried and true testing techniques and became the go-to tool for web automation testing.
+Recruiters often look for people who are well-versed in the tool.

 QA Analyst Day-to-Day